Attack at Fromelles: New cemetery

 Most war graves on the Western Front were discovered by official surveys during the 1920s; British and Empire dead were reburied in Imperial War Graves Commission cemeteries.
 Four hundred unidentified Australian soldiers killed in the Attack at Fromelles were re-buried at the V.C.
 Corner Australian Cemetery and Memorial, 2 km north-west of Fromelles (the only large exclusively Australian cemetery in France).
 Mortal remains of those killed in no man's land were recovered after the war and buried at V.C.
 Corner British Cemetery.
 In 2002, Lambis Englezos was inspired by Don't Forget Me Cobber (Corfield, 2000), to search for an unmarked mass grave near Fromelles.
 The site was found by Englezos and other researchers near Fromelles at le bois au fond du village, Fasanenwäldchen (Pheasant Copse/Pheasant Wood) (50°36′36.36″N 2°51′17.10″E).
 The researchers believed that the pits had not been found after the war and gained support for an exploration of the site from the Australian Army and the British All Party Parliamentary War Graves and Battlefield Heritage Group.

 In 2007, a geophysical survey was commissioned by the Australian government.
 The survey indicated that the pits had been undisturbed since the war and contained the remains of 337 soldiers.
-From 23 May to 13 June 2008, an exploratory dig found human remains, personal effects, webbing, brass fitments, uniform badges, buttons and British .303 ammunition in five of six pits, which were then refilled.
+From 23 May to 13 June 2008, an exploratory dig found human remains, personal effects, webbing, brass fitments, uniform badges, buttons and .303 British ammunition in five of six pits, which were then refilled.
 Exhumations took place from May to September 2009, which recovered the mortal remains of 250 soldiers, approximately 173 being Australian, from whom DNA samples were taken.

 The original burial site was unsuitable and a new CWGC war cemetery was built about 120 m away.
 On 30 January 2010, the first body was interred at Fromelles (Pheasant Wood) Military Cemetery and the remaining bodies were buried in individual ceremonies by the Royal Regiment of Fusiliers and the Australian Army.
 In March 2010, it was reported that 75 Australian soldiers killed at Fromelles had been identified from DNA.
 On 19 July 2010, the 94th anniversary of the battle, the last soldier (who remained unidentified) was buried.
 The cemetery was dedicated in a broadcast public ceremony.